 - Shut yourself down.

-- Spend whatever time it takes to start back up again.
+- Take longer than you think to start back up again.

 My factory reset took six months.
 For the first couple, I roamed around South America with just a small backpack and no computer.
-Then I hopped around from one friend or family member’s place to another to re-establish connections with them.
-And then I returned to my hometown of Vancouver, Canada to spend my first carefree summer since I was a kid.
+Then I hopped around from one friend or family member’s place to another around Europe to re-establish those connections.
+After that, I returned to Vancouver to spend my first carefree summer since I was a kid.

-By the end of your factory reset, you should feel good as new.
+By the end of a successful factory reset, you should feel good as new.

 Once you’re good as new, get better than ever.
 Use the bandwidth you’ve freed up from your factory reset to go on a self-improvement spree.